Gianmarco Di Biase: Juventus

 Having attracted the interest of several Serie A teams during the first part of the 2022–23 season, on 31 January 2023 Di Biase officially joined Juventus for a reported €350.000 transfer fee, being subsequently sent back on loan at Pistoiese until the end of the campaign.
 As part of the agreement between the two clubs, he was set to join Juventus's Next Gen team once the deal would be activated.

 In September 2023, Di Biase suffered an anterior cruciate ligament injury on his debut for Juventus's under-19 team, and was ruled out for the rest of the first half of the season.
 He returned to training in January 2024.

 Loan to Pergolettese

 On 1 February 2025, Di Biase was loaned to Pergolettese in Serie C.

 Loan to Bra

 On 26 August 2025, Di Biase moved on loan to Bra in Serie C.

+Crawley Town

+On 10 July 2026, Di Biase joined EFL League Two club Crawley Town on a two-year contract with the option for a third.

 Personal life

 He has an older brother, Leonardo (born in 2000).